voxeet/comms-sdk-unreal/README.md

     <img src="./Images/settoken.png" width="500"/>

     2. Connect the `On Token Needed (DolbyIOObserver)` element with the `Set Token` action.

+    3. Connect the `Target` pins of `Set Token` and `Dolby.io Subsystem`.
     <img src="./Images/token.png"/>

-    3. Provide your client access token copied from the Dolby.io dashboard to the `Set Token` action.
+    4. Provide your client access token copied from the Dolby.io dashboard to the `Set Token` action.

     If you want to use an app key and an app secret, follow these steps: